 Not all matches are made in heaven.

 A PERFECT MATCH: The Selection Ritual to Become a Doctor is the first documentary ever made about the medical residency match.
-The film follows five fourth-year Vanderbilt University School of Medicine students as they undergo the excitement and anxiety of the match process.
+The film follows four fourth-year Vanderbilt University School of Medicine students as they undergo the excitement and anxiety of the match process.
 By tradition every year on Match Day, hundreds of family, friends, and faculty gather in a packed auditorium to watch fourth year students ascend the stage, open an envelope, and announce the results of their residency match.
 The culmination of each students’ lifelong odyssey toward medicine, from childhood dreams to the interview trail, every envelope holds a unique surprise.

 Featuring Vanderbilt University School of Medicine residency program directors, Nobel laureate and economist, Alvin Roth, and National Resident Matching Program® (NRMP) CEO, Mona Signer, the documentary film examines the extraordinary complexities that together could create a perfect match.